YubicoLabs/passkey-workshop/docs/docs/mobile-clients/android/workshop-server.md

 In the previous section we described how to install Android Studio and build a simple App.
 This section will add knowledge to build the backendpart of this workshop to be used with Android.

-For more indepth discussion, please follow [this part of the workshop](../../).
+For more indepth discussion of the Relying Party and what this server should and will do, please follow the [Relying Party](/passkey-workshop/docs/category/relying-party) part of the workshop.

+The following paragraphs will highlight how to build the party, without going indepth how it works.

 ## docker